elianeroosli/mimic-fairness-generalizability-casestudy/README.md

 The source code to create an in-hospital mortality benchmark cohort and train a channel-wise LSTM model on it has been updated, extended to a new data source (i.e. STARR) and augmented by a comprehensive analysis framework to examine generalizability and fairness of the risk prediction model.
-All code necessary to reconstruct the same analyses, including the Jupyter notebooks, can be found in this repository.
+All code necessary to reconstruct the same analyses can be found in this repository.

 This repository contains two main directories: